Tea in a good tea house is special.

 The most famous tea is Dragon Well, which is known for its toasty flavor and leaves shaped like swords.
 It is generally pretty easy to find, though much of what you find is not really a true Dragon Well.
 Only teas from the West Lake area in China are considered true Dragon Wells, and this area is very small.

 Gunpowder is another variety that is commonly found all over the world.
 It is known for its pearl-shaped leaves.
 It maintains flavor longer because these rolled leaves which only unfurl slowly while they are being brewed.
+I have an article on the benefits and side effects of gunpowder tea.

 Biluochun is another famous tea that is not usually too difficult to find.
 The literal translation of Biluochun is Green Snail Spring.
 ‘Spring’ because that is when the tea is harvested and ‘green snail’, because the tightly rolled leaves resemble snail meat and are green.